animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-For more details on using *Spring’s Transaction Management* with JTA, see [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/#transaction-application-server-integration).
+For more details on using *Spring's Transaction Management* with JTA, see [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/#transaction-application-server-integration).